Move money to or from any Canadian bank account

 Yes.
 Interac e-Transfers expire 30 days after they are sent.
 After 30 days, the recipient will not be able to deposit the funds.
 Also, the sender will receive an email instructing them to deposit the funds back into their account.

-- What happens if the recipient doesn't answer the security question correctly?
+4. What happens if the recipient doesn't answer the security question correctly? - expand for more details

 The sender will receive an email notifying them that the recipient failed to answer the security question correctly.
 The email will also contain instructions for reclaiming and depositing the funds.

-- *In order to receive an Interac e-Transfer immediately, the recipient must bank online with Scotiabank, BMO Bank of Montreal, CIBC, RBC Royal Bank, TD Canada Trust, Presidents Choice Financial, Manulife Bank, ING Direct, ATB Financial, Desjardins, or National Bank.
+- *In order to receive an Interac† e-Transfer immediately, the recipient must bank online with Scotiabank, BMO Bank of Montreal, CIBC, President's Choice Financial, RBC Royal Bank, TD Canada Trust, ING Direct, ATB Financial, Desjardins or National Bank.
 Customers should check with those banks, as terms and conditions may vary.
 If the recipient does not bank online with one of those banks, they will experience a delay of several days in receiving their funds, and they may be charged a fee in order to receive the funds.